aivangogh/ph-address/README.md

 # PH-Address

-A lightweight, zero-dependency package that provides a comprehensive collection of Philippine geographic data, based on the official [Philippine Standard Geographic Code (PSGC)](https://psa.gov.ph/classification/psgc/).
+A lightweight package that provides a comprehensive collection of Philippine geographic data, based on the official [Philippine Standard Geographic Code (PSGC)](https://psa.gov.ph/classification/psgc/).

 ## Features

 - **Up-to-Date Data**: Sourced from the latest PSGC publications.
-- **Zero Dependencies**: Does not add any extra packages to your project.
+- **Lightweight**: Optimized for a small bundle size, with data compressed using the `toon-format`.
 - **Fully Typed**: Written in TypeScript for a better developer experience.
 - **Easy to Use**: A simple and intuitive API for retrieving regions, provinces, municipalities, and barangays.

+## Node.js and Browser Support

+This package is designed to work in both Node.js and browser environments, with optimized bundles for each.

+-   **Node.js**: In a Node.js environment, the library efficiently reads data from TOON files at runtime.
+-   **Browser**: For browser usage, the library uses a bundle with the data embedded, ensuring compatibility without file system access.

 ## Versioning